 Speak up, with charity.

-A crisis situation is not the time to beat around the bush, or wonder about priorities.
+A crisis situation is not the time to pull punches with medical advocacy.
+Don’t beat around the bush or wonder about priorities.
 If you’re worried, say it.
 Say it again if you must, and then again, until you are heard.
 (Table flipping is optional.)

 Charity doesn’t mean you have to be “nice.”
 It means you approach the tough conversations selflessly and sacrificially, loving with God’s love.
 You can’t offer charitable feedback if you are taking things personally or unwilling to consider that you might be missing something.
 Charity persists in speaking the truth you know about your child, and speaking that truth to power firmly and consistently, even urgently in the face of danger.
 Charity demands that you do so without demeaning or insulting the people you’re working with; they may still be the ones to greet your child next time.

 You don’t have to like them.
-You don’t have to agree with them.
+Or agree with them.
 You especially don’t have to let them do whatever they want.